oracle-livelabs/security/database/baseline/data-safe/data-safe.md

 Now, let's see the second option to register the dabase with an on-premises connector.

-**Attention: In this Livelabs env, this option is only available if you are using your own OCI account (Brown button)!**
+**Attention: In this Livelabs env, this option is only available if you are using your own OCI tenancy!**

 1. Open a web browser window to your OCI console and login with your OCI account